 Weatherization differs in many ways from what is commonly referred to as "weatherizing your home."
 The latter involves low-cost improvements like adding weatherstripping to doors and windows to save energy.
 These simple measures made up the services provided by Weatherization in the early years of the program and are likely responsible for the program's name.

-Today, WAP's weatherization services consist of cost-effective energy efficiency measures for existing residential and multifamily housing with low-income residents that encompass the building envelope, its heating and cooling systems, its electrical system, and electricity consuming appliances.
+Today, weatherization consists of cost-effective, "whole house" energy efficiency measures for existing residential and multifamily housing with low-income residents that encompass the building envelope, heating, and cooling systems, electrical systems, and electric baseload appliances.

 Increasingly, weatherization service providers look at the house as a system under the concept of "whole-house weatherization."
 In recent years, weatherization providers in many states have begun to combine resources from other programs to address other needs of their clients.
-This expanded approach is referred to as Weatherization Plus.

 Weatherization today comprises a comprehensive series of energy efficiency measures that are based on sophisticated analyses of individual homes.
 Because of this rigorous approach and analyses backing it up, WAP has become a leader in advancing home energy science and helping spawn a new industry by providing home energy efficiency services to the wider public.